UPDATED September 16, 2021

 Q: How is the University maintaining security during the COVID-19 pandemic?

-A: U of G’s Campus Community Police are on duty 24 hours a day, 7 days a week.
-If you need non-emergency assistance from Campus Community Police, call 519-840-5000.
+A: U of G’s Campus Safety Office staff on duty 24 hours a day, 7 days a week.
+If you need non-emergency assistance from Campus Safety Office, call 519-840-5000.
 In an emergency, call 911.

 Website Disclaimer: Due to the dynamic nature of the COVID-19 pandemic, information stated herein is subject to change in response to a change in government regulation and/or Public Health guidelines.